Agreed at the Committee Meeting of 6th February 2019 with revisions 5th January 2022 and 2nd May 2023

 2.3.
 Postponed Trophy races may be sailed as conditions permit in lieu of

 subsequent races or on allocated trophy reserve fixtures.
-Advance notice
+Advance notice of the

-displayed on the sailing notice board.
+the sailing notice board.
 (RRS 80 is hereby amended).

 - Changes in Sailing Instructions

 3.1.
-Any changes in the racing calendar will be notified to club members via
+Any changes in the racing calendar will be notified to club members via email.

 3.2.
-The Course will be posted on the Notice Board prior to the launch of the
+The Course will be posted on the Notice Board prior to the launch of the Patrol

 3.3.
 Any changes to the course made after the launch of the patrol boat will be

-notified verbally to all competitors prior to the sounding of the advance
+notified verbally to all competitors prior to the sounding of the advance notice.

 - Signals made ashore